-Support the operations of FNU by conducting functions such as payment processing, reconcilements, analyses, reporting, and various administrative functions.
+Support the operations of FNU by conducting functions such as student billing and collections, payment processing, reconcilements, analyses, reporting, and various administrative functions.

 Student Recruitment Coordinator (Lexington Office)

 Work closely with Director of Marketing and Communications to design, implement and evaluate strategies to recruit new students with a focus on recruitment of minority students and students residing in rural and/or underserved areas.